-Every two years TxDOT is responsible for an inspection and evaluation of the AATT.
+Every 2 years TxDOT is responsible for an inspection and evaluation of the AATT.
 This inspection focuses on structural, mechanical, and electrical elements.
-The tunnel was inspected in 2019; however, the findings were not available as of the date of this report.
+The tunnel was inspected in 2019 with no significant findings.
 Mechanically, the inspection included the ventilation fans, the fire protection system, drainage sump pumps, and the electrical room heating and air conditioning roof top unit.